joemarlo/F1-Elo/README.md

 ### Annual distribution of Elo ratings
 Reveals potential differences in (apparent) skill across the field.
-Some years are more uniform and others bimodal
+Some years are more uniform and others bimodal.
 ![](F1_Elo_ridges.png)